smartcontractkit/gha-org-workflows/README.md

 Enforces that every repository has a CODEOWNERS file.

+### Sigscanner check

+Enforces that commits are signed by allowlisted keys.

 ## Help

 If you are experiencing a blocking error from a workflow in this repository, please reach out to us on `#team-devex`.